How to use the MCSP’s latest report to improve your sustainable procurement program

 If you have a success story, share the report with your marketing and communications team as well as local publications to have your initiatives shared broadly to your stakeholders.
 Communicating successes is key to generating more buy-in for your work!

-Shout-out to The City of Winnipeg who had their success story mentioned in The Winnipeg Free Press.
+Shout-out to The City of Winnipeg who had their success story mentioned in The Winnipeg Free Press last year.
 Read the article here.